darajnish/dell5577medisable/README.md

 ## Concluding

 I hope this article helps anybody who is seeking for information about Intel ME and the steps to disabling it.
 Feel Free to create an issue regarding any queries or doubt about any step of the process.
-I'm thankful to the Nicola Corna for me_cleaner and the basic wiki, and to Gentoo wiki which guided me through the entire process.
+I'm thankful to the Nicola Corna for me_cleaner and the basic wiki, and to Sakaki for Gentoo wiki which guided me through the entire process.